EtokonE/CycleGAN-keras/README.md

 +++++++++++++++++++++++++++++#TODO

 ### 3. Telegram Bot <br>
-We deploed 2 telegram bots.
-You can send him a photo.
-It runs through the model.
-And in response from the bot, you receive a processed photo.
+We deployed 2 telegram bots.
+You can send it a photo.
+It runs through the model, and in response, you will receive a processed photo.

 You can find it +++++++++++++#TODO